A familiar account of what autism is like by Jo Worgan, she mentions some of the things in this thread:

 This is exactly my sentiments about autism from the world's perspective.
 The light it up blue nonsense does not address the serious issues that surround autism.
 When someone light it up blue, toast and drink - I'm at home trying to calm my children with no relief or help.

-We break from The Media's Portrayal Of Autism & The Truth to share a message from the good old days:
+A pause from The Media's Portrayal Of Autism & The Truth to share scoop from old times: